 Do lilac trees bloom more than once a year?

-Most do not, but the Bloomerang lilac tree blooms in spring, takes a pause in early summer, then blooms again from summer all the way to the first frost of the year.
+Most lilac trees do not bloom more than once, but the Bloomerang lilac tree blooms in spring, pauses in early summer, and blooms again from summer all the way to the first frost of the year.

-Bloomerang lilac trees are low-maintenance—the most important part of caring for them is making sure that when they’re initially planted, they’re in well-draining soil and receive full to partial sun, with a preference for at least six hours of direct sunlight per day.
+Bloomerang lilac trees are low-maintenance.
+Ensure that you plant them in well-draining soil and receive full to partial sun, with a preference for at least six hours of direct sunlight per day.

-Do I need to prune them for reblooming?
+Do I need to prune my Boomerang lilac bush for reblooming?

-No, your Bloomerang lilac tree will rebloom even without pruning.
+No, your Bloomerang lilac bush will rebloom even without pruning.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.